 We strive to maintain a conservative financial profile and strong balance sheet with ample liquidity.
 Typically, we fund exploration activities from a combination of production cash flows or partner carries, and development activities from a combination of production cash flows and debt.
-As of December 31, 2014, we have approximately \$1.9 billion of liquidity available to fund our opportunities.
-Additionally, we use derivative instruments to limit our exposure to fluctuations in oil prices and interest rates.
+As of December 31, 2015, we have approximately \$1.8 billion of liquidity available to fund our opportunities.
+Additionally, we use derivative instruments to partially limit our exposure to fluctuations in oil prices and interest rates.
 We have an active commodity hedging program where we hedge a portion of our anticipated sales volumes on a two-to-three year rolling basis.
-As of December 31, 2014, we have hedged positions covering 10.2 million barrels of oil in 2015 and 2016, which provide partial downside protection should Dated Brent oil prices remain below our \$85 to \$94 floor prices.
+As of December 31, 2015, we have hedged positions covering 10.9 million barrels of oil from 2016 to 2018, which provide partial downside protection should Dated Brent oil prices remain below our floor prices.
 We also maintain insurance to partially protect against loss of production revenues from our Jubilee asset.